 There are two ways guitarists can play the three chords of this 1964 song.
 One is by using barre chords to give the music piece its harmonic qualities.
-Beginners can always opt for the open chords of the song if they feel that fretting near the body of the guitar to be difficult.
+Beginners can always opt for the open chords of the song if they feel that fretting near the body of the guitar is difficult.
 The strumming style of the piece is easy.
 Now, I do recommend learning the famous guitar solo of George Harrison.
-It’s tricky, but achievable.
+It’s tricky but achievable.

 Popular Related Article: Easy Love Songs on Guitar (with Video Lessons)

 Not many people know that the very first lyrics of this Merseybeat song were written several years before Paul McCartney and the rest of the Beatles got together and establish the band.
 John Lennon did add his music genius to the bridge to give the song its characteristic lively vibe.
 The original song only features the G7 and C major chords.
 The bridge has an additional D major chord that makes this song as easy to learn for beginners as possible.
 It is also one of the most fun and engaging Beatles songs, too.
 People can’t help dancing to the beat and even singing along.